swiftlang/vscode-swift/docs/remote-dev.md

 ### Automatic Setup

-VSCode allows you to automatically configure your project with a dev container.
+VS Code allows you to automatically configure your project with a dev container.
 In the command palette (`F1`) choose **Dev Containers: Add Development Container Configuration Files...** and choose Swift.

 ### Running in a container

 Once you've set up your `.devcontainer`, in the command palette run **Dev Containers: Reopen in Container**.
-VSCode will relaunch running in your dev container!
+VS Code will relaunch running in your dev container!

 For more details about running your project in a dev container, and the available configuration options, see the [Visual Studio Code documentation](https://code.visualstudio.com/docs/remote/remote-overview).